MatthewWest/6Numbers-Solver/README.md

 There are two primary ways you can use this program: as a Java command-line tool, or as a JavaScript webpage.

 ### Command Line
-For the command-line tool, if you have Clojure and Leiningen installed and want to run the project from source, navigate to the unzipped 6Numbers-Solver folder in the command line and enter
+For the command-line tool, make sure you have Clojure and Leiningen installed, then navigate to the unzipped 6Numbers-Solver folder in the command line and enter
 `lein run`.

-If you’d rather not install Clojure, navigate to the 6Numbers-Solver/target folder, then run:

-    $ java -jar six-numbers-solver-0.1.0-standalone.jar

-For either command line method, just follow the prompts to enter the goal number and collection of numbers.
+Then just follow the prompts to enter the goal number and collection of numbers.
 The program will solve them (though not always in the most efficient way due to its design), and print its solution, then ask if you want to solve another problem.

 ### Webpage
 You can try the webpage [here](http://matthewwest.github.io/6Numbers-Solver/resources/public/solver.html), then when you want to use the page on your own computer, just navigate to the `6Numbers-Solver/resources/public/` folder and open the file entitled `solver.html`.
 That’s it!
 Just enter your numbers into the web form and press **Solve**.
 Be sure to have JavaScript enabled, or the webpage won’t do anything.